CryptoBreach/cryptobreach.github.io/index.md

 - Create a working egghunter demo
 - Make demo configurable for different payloads

+## Prerequisites

+- Basic understanding of registers
+- Basic understanding of stack and memory
+- Basic understanding of assembly

 ## Context

 What is an egghunter?

 Well an egghunter is staged shellcode we use to find larger space in the memory for storing our shellcode.
 An egghunter must be a very small piece of code and very fast, because searching in a process' Virtual Address Space (VAS) is very CPU consuming.
 In an egghunter you store a short 4 byte string which must be found in memory twice (avoiding colision with egghunter itself).
 There are a few ways we can achieve this.

-## The Challenge of Interacting With VAS
+## The challenge of interacting With VAS

 If you remember, we're trying to read memory addresses in process-relative VAS.